-Sliders has parallel universes that its protagonists keep sliding (see what I did there?) in and out of.
-The show is based on a group using this slide technology to visit a parallel dimension only to lose the coordinates to their original universe.
-The team are now stuck waiting for the sliding tech counter to countdown and send them someplace else.
+Sliders features parallel universes that its protagonists keep sliding (see what I did there?) in and out of.
+The show follows a group who are using this slide technology to visit a parallel dimension only to lose the coordinates to their original universe.
+The team is now stuck waiting for the sliding tech counter to countdown and send them someplace else.
 It's '90s sci-fi at its best, and fun to watch.

 All five seasons of Sliders are currently streaming on Peacock.